Our Guide

 My wife is a doctor specializing in neurological patients, traumatic brain injury & spinal cord injury at a renowned hospital in the discipline.

-My psych is specialized in ketamine therapy, and I’ve participated in many studies.
+My provider specializes in ketamine therapy, and I’ve participated in many studies.
 I’ve been an active member of the ketamine Reddit scene for many years.
-We recommend you join this sub where we interact the most – r/KetamineTherapy (as we are unrestricted there).
+We recommend you join this sub where we interact the most—r/KetamineTherapy (as we are unrestricted there).
 Also, join r/therapeuticketamine for community support and a large group of people to relate to.

-Multiple content collaborators all have extensive experience with ketamine therapy too.
+Multiple site content collaborators all have extensive experience with ketamine therapy, too.

 ● TOC